 The ‘Nip & Tuck’ articles by Dr Tracy Mountford appear weekly, in print and online for the Daily Mail’s new Monday magazine; ‘Inspire’.

-During October 2016, Dr Tracy Mountford’s recommended various non-surgical cosmetic treatments in her ‘Nip & Tuck’ column on: ‘how to improve the nose’, ‘reduce the appearance of smile lines’, ‘loose stubborn fat’, ‘boost the bust without surgery’, and ‘reduce the appearance of deep hollows and bags under the eyes’.
+During October 2016, Dr Tracy Mountford’s recommended various non-surgical cosmetic treatments in her ‘Nip & Tuck’ column on: ‘how to improve the nose’, ‘smooth the appearance of smile lines’, ‘loose stubborn fat’, ‘boost the bust without surgery’, and ‘smooth the appearance of deep hollows and bags under the eyes’.
 In the articles she advises on a number of non-surgical cosmetic treatments for readers to consider:

 “I am in my 50s and have always hated my nose.
 It isn’t quite straight and the wrinkles across the bridge make it worse.
 I don’t want an operation, so is it possible to fix it without going under the knife?”